 Studies on patients or volunteers require ethics committee approval and informed consent, which should be documented in the paper.
 Appropriate consents, permissions and releases must be obtained where an author wishes to include case details or other personal information or images of patients and any other individuals in an Elsevier publication.
-Especially in articles based on Clinical Cases in which images of the clinical history of patients appear, even though they cannot be identified.

 Written consents must be retained by the author but copies should not be provided to the journal.
 Only if specifically requested by the journal in exceptional circumstances (for example if a legal issue arises) the author must provide copies of the consents or evidence that such consents have been obtained.
 For more information, please review the Elsevier Policy on the Use of Images or Personal Information of Patients or other Individuals.
 Unless you have written permission from the patient (or, where applicable, the next of kin), the personal details of any patient included in any part of the article and in any supplementary materials (including all illustrations and videos) must be removed before submission.